alessandrovinciabc/blog-api/README.md

 ## Summary

 This API lets you CRUD posts which consist of a title and some HTML content.
 The HTML content gets sanitized before storage with [xss](https://www.npmjs.com/package/xss).
-Auth in the form of a JWT is required for DELETE, POST and PUT methods.
+Auth in the form of a JWT is required for DELETE, POST and PUT methods (except for comments, which can be posted freely).

 Live version: